Fives: Eton fives

 Eton fives is a form of the game which, unlike Rugby fives, is played only in doubles form.
 The sport was first created at Eton College (hence the name) by boys playing handball between two buttresses of the school chapel with rules for the game being created in 1877 under the title "Rules of the Game of Fives as played at Eton".

 Eton fives is played in three-sided courts around the size of a squash court mimicking the sides of the school chapel, with a buttress (referred to as a "pepper-box") on the left-hand wall, and a raised step at the front of the court, extending around 80 cm into the court, at a height of 15 cm, creating the "upper" and "lower" parts of the court.
 A sloping ledge runs around the walls of the court, roughly four and a half feet from the floor, of which the bottom line is dubbed the "playline", above which shots have to be played.
-The upper limit of the court is the "coping" - stonework that lines the top of the walls.
+The upper limit of the court is the "coping" – stonework that lines the top of the walls.

 The first purpose-built fives courts were built at Eton College in 1840, by then headmaster Edward Craven Hawtrey, who constructed four courts mimicking the sides of the school chapel.
 These courts varied in a few specifications; the distance between the front wall and the buttress was increased, and the floor's slope was reduced, which quickened play speed.
-The courts were built of sandstone, in order to reproduce the effect's of the chapel's walls, which are made of Taynton stone.
+The courts were built of sandstone, to reproduce the effect's of the chapel's walls, which are made of Taynton stone.

-The first Eton fives match was played on 12 February, 1885, between Eton and Harrow School, playing at Harrow's fives courts.
+The first Eton fives match was played on 12 February 1885, between Eton and Harrow School, playing at Harrow's fives courts.
 Eton fives began to be played at the University of Cambridge in 1920, with varsity matches beginning in 1927.
 The sport is regulated by the Eton Fives Association, which promotes the sport and runs tournaments annually.
 While Eton fives has historically been a male-dominated game, due to the public schools it was played in being single-sex, in recent years, women have begun to take a larger role in the sport, accounting for approximately 20% of games played as of 2016.